Receiving Verified Data

 }

-Configures where the verified claims should be pushed and the authentication method used (if any)destinationUrl
+- Configures where the verified claims should be pushed and the authentication method used (if any)

-The url where the verified claims are pushed to - this is the endpoint you must configure in your applicationauth
+- The URL where the verified claims are pushed to - this is the endpoint you must configure in your application

-Here's an example a POST request sent by the CVS:
+Here's an example a POST request sent by the credential verification service:

 curl -X 'POST' \